kapolos/react-godfather/README.md

 In other words, your components don't actually keep state, it only **feels** like they do.
 Which is the point of this whole exercise :innocent:
 Which is the point of this whole exercise :innocent:

+### How do I integrate with the Context API?

+*(Thanks to Leonso Medina for bringing up the question!)*

+You can use the `.Consumer` context component as usual.
+See [this example](https://codesandbox.io/s/react-godfather-docs-demo-context-4k7dz) in the sandbox.

 ## License